WPMedia/news-theme-css/readme.md

     files...so you do not need to import it.

 ### View the styleguide

-After running `npm run build` and then `npm run build-guide`, open styleguide/index.html
+After running `npm run build` and then `npm run build-guide`, open styleguide/index.html.

+### Publish The Styleguide

+- `npm run build-all`
+- Rename output for uploading ... news-theme-css \$ `mv styleguide news-theme-css`
+- Authenticate with okta for dev admin privileges within wp arc account
+- Go to s3 bucket for hosting docs `arc-learning-center-static`
+- Go to directory `docs/styleguides`
+- Replace `news-theme-css` with your output
+- See the live output https://staging.arcpublishing.com/alc/docs/styleguides/news-theme-css/ after signing into admin in okta

 ### Update the style of the styleguide (meta)
 - Go to michelangelo/kss_styleguide/custom-template/index.hbs